 Resolution reforms include standards for the pre-positioning of financial resources within G-SIBs, which may affect the mobility of those resources.
-The availability of adequate loss-absorbing resources is a necessary condition for resolvability.
+The availability of adequate loss-absorbing capacity is a necessary condition for resolvability.
 The FSB's TLAC standard and guidelines on internal TLAC aim to achieve an adequate amount and appropriate distribution of loss absorbing and recapitalisation capacity within banking groups.
-Committing these resources can, however, reduce the amount of resources that can be freely distributed within a group to respond to business or regulatory needs.
+Pre-positioning these resources can, however, reduce the amount of resources that can be freely distributed within a group to respond to business or regulatory needs.
 As a result, some market participants have expressed concerns that internal TLAC requirements can lead to market fragmentation.
-Evidence on the effects of internal TLAC is not yet available.
-G-SIBs have not published TLAC information in a consistent manner and information about internal TLAC is still missing.
-Nevertheless the evaluation has considered the potential benefits and costs.
+Some respondents to the consultation argued that internal TLAC requirements in subsidiaries are excessive.
+However, evidence on the effects of internal TLAC is not yet available.
+G-SIBs have not published TLAC information in a consistent manner and information about internal TLAC is still missing (see Section 3.3).
+Information on internal TLAC will improve as the Basel Pillar III disclosure templates are implemented, but further empirical analysis is not yet possible at the global level.
+Nevertheless the evaluation has considered the potential benefits and costs in a qualitative manner.
 These are described below.